A month of war has destroyed a third of Iran's missiles, per U.S. intelligence

 Finland's president, Alexander Stubb, warned in an interview with Politico this week that the Iran war could trigger a global recession that is worse for the economy than the coronavirus pandemic.

-Eleanor Beardsley in Paris, Emily Feng in Van, Turkey, Michael Sullivan in Chiang Rai, Thailand, Kate Bartlett in Johannesburg and Alex Leff in Washington contributed to this report.
+Eleanor Beardsley in Paris, Emily Feng in Van, Turkey, Michael Sullivan in Chiang Rai, Thailand, Kate Bartlett in Johannesburg, and Greg Myre and Alex Leff in Washington contributed to this report.

 Copyright 2026 NPR